A Gift Guide for the Busy Small Business Owner (What to Gift Yourself This Year in Life & Business)

 Organic content builds a strong foundation, but paid ads can amplify your reach when used strategically.
 Especially when they are set up and managed by a professional in this area.

-• Social Ellaments – Alisha specializes in approachable, ROI-driven ad strategies for small businesses.
-Learn more at socialellaments.com.
+Social Ellaments – Alisha specializes in approachable, ROI-driven ad strategies for small businesses.
 Not only does she create the ads strategy, she creates the actual working funnel, assesses performance for any potential areas of improvement, and communicates regularly with her clients.
 I know this first-hand from working with her for Meta ads last year.

-• Even a small budget can help extend the life of your best content, freebies, or offers.
+Even a small budget can help extend the life of your best content, freebies, or offers.
 Not able to invest yet?
-Check out the freebie from Social Ellaments if you’d like to dabble.
+Check out the freebie from Social Ellaments at the link above if you’d like to dabble in paid ads on your own.

 Business Planning & Admin Tools